wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

 // - - - - - - - - - - M - O - U - N - T - A - I - N - - - - - - - - - - - - - - - - - - - - - - - - - - -

 gen_data['mainmountain'] = [
      'This {1d10hexes}-hex mountain range is known for its {mountainadjective} {mountainfeature}.
 Beware, for there are {mountainobstacle} that {mountainhazard} in the area.
 It is inhabited by {mountainmonster}, and also {mountainmonster}.'
   ];
 gen_data['mountainbeast'] = [
-    'Bears', 'Wolf', 'Goats', 'Cats', 'Bats', 'Crows', 'Vultures', 'Blue Dracopedes' ];
+    'Bears', 'Wolf', 'Goats', 'Cats', 'Bats', 'Crows', 'Vultures' ];
 gen_data['mountainadjective'] = [
     'big',